Order of Malta Ambulance Corps: History

 1938 and all were successful.
 In February 1938 First Aid services were requested for a National League match in Castlebar.
 The duties were allocated in alphabetical order meaning "Burke" and "Coogan" were first on duty.

 The first Officer in Charge of the Galway Unit was Sgt.
 Timothy Murphy.
-A second unit was set up in 1939 in Kilkenny and since then the Ambulance Corps has grown in strength providing First Aid cover for many major sporting and cultural events and concerts.
+A second unit was set up in 1939 in Killarney and since then the Ambulance Corps has grown in strength providing First Aid cover for many major sporting and cultural events and concerts.

 Modern organisation

 The Ambulance Corps is a national organisation with 5,346 members involved in 86 units across the Island of Ireland.
 For administration purposes, the country is divided into regions which are managed by regional directors.

 Each region consists of a number of units which deliver services at local level.
 The organisation operates over 170 ambulances, mobile accident and emergency suites, support vehicles, medical response bikes, Rapid Response Vehicles (RRVs) and mobile command and control centres.
 The Ambulance Corps uses the TETRA Radio system in line with the statutory emergency services in Ireland.

 The organisations headquarters are located in St John's House Clyde Road, Ballsbridge, Dublin 4.
 Within the building there are modern lecture halls for training and a command and control centre to coordinate vehicles and personnel in the event of major incidents.

 Through their youth section, Order of Malta Cadets accommodates children aged 10–16 years.
 Cadets are trained in basic life saving skills: first aid, CPR and assisting with activities of daily living.

 The organisation provides a full program of youth development and sporting activities for young people and encourages them to continue developing their citizenship skills.
 Additionally, cadets are involved in the community helping the elderly and disabled both locally and internationally.

 The ambulance corps coordinate a range of community care services including day care centres, community care centres and centres for older people.
 They also provide essential respite for young disabled people at their purpose facilities in the Share Holiday Village.

 The ambulance corps assist pilgrims to Knock, Croagh Patrick and Lourdes annually.

 Order of Malta Ireland is a registered as a charity in the Republic of Ireland as Malta Charities, CHY4538.
 Malta Charities is accepted as a charity in Northern Ireland by HMRC under reference XR40765.